-Student Wellbeing Services would coordinate any activity at Stage 2, with a Student Wellbeing Services Manager or nominee (e.g. Mental Health, Wellbeing or Inclusive Support Advisor) chairing proceedings.
-Normally a Stage 2 meeting would involve the student, Course Leader or nominee (e.g. Research Degrees Tutor) and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
-Student Wellbeing Services will coordinate arrangements for scheduling the meeting, keeping a record of the meeting itself.
+Student Services would coordinate any activity at Stage 2, with a Student Services Manager or nominee (e.g. Mental Health, Wellbeing or Inclusive Support Advisor) chairing proceedings.
+Normally a Stage 2 meeting would involve the learner, Course Leader or nominee (e.g. Research Degrees Tutor) and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
+Student Services will coordinate arrangements for scheduling the meeting, keeping a record of the meeting itself and recording the stage and date of the meeting on Starfish